Dr. Leonard A. Sigdestad - DVM 1967

 Western Veterinary Conference 2014

-Dr. Leonard A. Sigdestad, San Bernardino, Californa, is the recipient of the 2014 Alumni Recognition Award for the winter meeting of the Western Veterinary Conference being held in Las Vegas on Feb.
-17. This award is in recognition for the time and effort devoted to advancing veterinary medicine and for being an exemplary role model for future alumni in a professional and community setting.
+Dr. Leonard A. Sigdestad, San Bernardino, Californa, was the recipient of the 2014 Alumni Recognition Award for the winter meeting of the Western Veterinary Conference being held in Las Vegas on Feb.
+17, 2014.
+This award is in recognition for the time and effort devoted to advancing veterinary medicine and for being an exemplary role model for future alumni in a professional and community setting.

 Dr. Leonard Sigdestad was born in Webster, S.D. where he grew up on a farm.
 He had a love for animals at an early age.
 During his youth he was very active in 4-H and FAA.
 He was a state FAA officer and was awarded the American Farmer Degree.
 He did his undergraduate work at South Dakota State University and received his Doctorate in Veterinary Medicine at Kansas State University in 1967.
 He was inducted into Alpha Zeta, an honorary agriculture and veterinary medicine fraternity.
 Upon graduation he became an associate at Aberdeen Veterinary Hospital in Aberdeen, S.D.
 In 1968, he purchased the Loma Linda Animal Hospital where he practices today.